 I wrote a section in the Best Practices chapter titled Best Practices with PeopleSoft Table Updates and Inserts which really sums up many of the points that need to be covered here.
 I suggest you read that and then return here.

 The main points of that section are that for PeopleSoft, you should never attempt to insert, delete or update data directly in the database with direct SQL.
 As a general rule, those should all be funneled through a component interface (CI).
-That means external clients should not have any database rights to update tables.
+That means external clients should not have any database permissions to update tables.
 It also means that any PeopleCode for custom-built web services should also not be doing straight SQL updates and deletes.
 Of course there are exceptions to this (See the additional reading sections in the linked article above.)

 The diagram in that section is very high-level and does not totally agree with the ones in this section.
 Let’s redraw that here to show what the structure actually is for updates to PeopleSoft.

 Writing web services that call Component Interfaces is NOT rocket science.
 However, it is not always straight forward either.
 The developer is constrained by what the CI offers and how the underlying application user interface is structured.
 It really depends on the use case of the actual web service and what data needs to be updated.
-I actually have written web services that are required to work with several CI’s in one web service call.
+I have created web services that are required to work with several CI’s in one web service call.
 That would look like the following diagram.

-This is where it can get tricky because each of those CIs represent a database transaction and commit.
+This multi-CI update model is where it can get tricky because each of those CIs represent a database transaction and commit.
 You could easily run into a situation where the client sent in some bad data that you do not detect until the last CI and there is no way to roll back those previous CI database commits because it is NOT atomic.
-The updates are NOT always fully committed in this situation, and you may need to send back partial success status codes.
+The updates to all CIs are NOT always fully committed in this situation, and you may need to send back partial success status codes.
 It can get ugly.
 I try NOT to design services like this.
 However, there are times when the calling system is already designed and inflexible, and you have to work within the boundaries given.

 To be effective in writing a robust update web services the developer must: